metacall/gsoc-2021/README.md

 #### 3. Fill out the application form

-You can follow [Google's guide to Writing a Proposal](https://google.github.io/gsocguides/student/writing-a-proposal) as we won't be too harsh on the format and we won't give any template.
+We recommend you to follow [Google's guide to Writing a Proposal](https://google.github.io/gsocguides/student/writing-a-proposal) as we won't be too harsh on the format and we won't give any template.
 But hey, we're giving you a starting point!

+You can send the proposal link to any readable format you wish: Google Docs, plain text, in markdown... and preferably hosted online, accessible with a common browser **without downloading anything locally**.

 You can also ask for a review anytime to the community or mentor candidates before the student application deadline.
 It's much easier if you get feedback early than to wait for the last moment.